enoskyeza/enos-blog/README.md

 or how i envision it will impact my life.

 ### What do I hope to gain from this?
-I believe in my sould that am on a path to winning, and am creating a formular for the coming generation and whoever else I can impact with my journey
+I believe in my should that am on a path to winning, and am creating a formular for the coming generation and whoever else I can impact with my journey

 ### What is the time frame?
+I am thinking of doing this every day for sprints of a week. with the first week focused on building the blog itself